 Rijsttafel (translation: "rice table"), pronounced RICE-taffle, is a medley of dishes from all over the Indonesian islands, and a perfect introduction to "indisch" (colonial Indonesian, pronounced "IN-dees") cuisine.
-Order rijsttafel at a restaurant, and you will find the table in front of you covered with a selection of varied dishes, a veritable multi-person buffet.
+Order rijsttafel at a restaurant, and you will find the table in front of you covered with a selection of varied dishes.
 But make no mistake: rijsttafel, despite its Indonesian roots, is not authentically Indonesian (indonesisch in Dutch).

 Instead, it is a relic from the period of Dutch colonization over what is now Indonesia (1602-1942), when the Dutch East India Company traded in the natural resources of the so-called Spice Islands.
 There the rijsttafel was invented, based on the model of the Indonesian feast nasi padang, in order to allow Dutch colonials to sample dishes from Java, Bali, Sumatra and countless other islands; the number of dishes could run to upwards of a hundred at these lavish banquets.
 Colonials and Indonesian expatriates then introduced the rijsttafel to the Netherlands, where it's been a popular fixture in Indonesian restaurants ever since.

 What Dishes Appear On a Rijsttafel?

 Each rijsttafel is different, as the selection of dishes is up to the chef's discretion.
 Most rijsttafels have between 12 and 25 dishes and come with white or fried rice (nasi putih or goreng), noodles (bami goreng), or a combination of these.

 - Gado gado - cooked vegetable salad slathered with a rich peanut sauce

 - Sambal goreng tempeh - fried tempeh, or fermented soybean cake, in a dark, savory sauce